b-q/CloudNative-Logbook/gcloud/ChallengeLab/DeployToKubernetesInGoogleCloud.md

 - From the Credentials drop-down, select the name of the credentials you created when adding your service account in the previous steps.

+In Cloud Shell :

-Open Jenkinsfile file in a text editor, and replace YOUR_PROJECT with your GCP project ID.
+* Open Jenkinsfile file in a text editor, and replace YOUR_PROJECT with your GCP project ID.

-Open source/html.go file in a text editor, and change the color of headings from green to orange.
+* Open source/html.go file in a text editor, and change the color of headings from green to orange.

 ```
-git config --global user.email $PROJECTID
+git config --global user.email $PROJECT_ID
-git config --global user.name $PROJECTID
+git config --global user.name $PROJECT_ID
 ```
 ```
 git add *
 git commit -m 'green to orange'
 git push origin master
 ```

+Manually trigger a project build in Jenkins